Concurrent spin squeezing and light squeezing in an atomic ensemble: 2. Experimental details

+In a separate experiment, we also measure the macroscopic-spin decay time $T_1$ (or the longitudinal decay time in tradition).
+We inject a probe light X$_1$ into the cell along $x$ axis, opposite to the optical pumping light.
+At the same time, the probe light X$_1$ along $z$ axis is still kept on to ensure that the atomic system is identical to the one that produces squeezing.
+The probe light along $x$ axis will experience the Faraday rotation, and its rotation angle is proportional to the polarization of the atomic ensemble.
+Then, by pumping the atomic spin to sub-level $|F=2, m_F=-2\rangle$ and fitting the decay signal of the Faraday rotation, we can acquire the decay time $T_1$.

-\section{Calibration of spin squeezing direction}
+\subsection{2.3.
+Calibration of spin squeezing direction}

 In Fig.~3(b) of the main text, we detected spin squeezing at different directions.
 However, because of the differences in the Larmor frequencies for the two probe processes (which is caused by the detuning and power differences of the two probe pulses as mentioned above) and the existence of the time gap between the two probe pulses (which will lead to a phase shift of X$_2$ pulse, see \cref{sup_fig4}) , it is necessary to calibrate the spin direction detected by X$_2$ pulse.
 To that end, we first examine the mean-value evolution of the atomic operators caused by the X$_1$ pulse.
-According to Eqs.~(\ref{s13}) and (\ref{s14}), one may directly calculate the mean-value evolution
+Eqs.~(\ref{eq:mean}) indicate that the mean values of the atomic canonical variables decay at the \emph{same rate}, that is, they are all damped exponentially with $\gamma t$.
+Such a feature ensures that, for any input atomic coherent state, its direction will not be changed by the X$_1$ interaction.